ppgia-unifor/resilience-bench/README.md

 docker-compose up
 ```

 After all test scenarios have been executed, the test results will be stored as a set of CSV files in the location chosen by the user.
-See the [documentation](/docs/README.md#test-results) for a description of the CSV files schema and contents.
+See the [documentation](/docs/README.md#test-results) for a description of the CSV files structure and contents.

 ## Demo video